Well Water vs. City Water: Which Is Better?

 Standard home insurance also doesn’t cover water damage related to flooding, but you can add flood insurance to your policy if you live in a flood zone.

-It’s also a good idea to keep in mind that if your house suffers extensive water damage, you could be denied insurance coverage.
+Keep in mind that if your house suffers extensive water damage, your insurance company may deny your home insurance claim.

 Well or city water: Which should you choose?